 3) Visit The Battambang Killing Caves

-4) Check Out The Ruins of Phnom Banan
+4) Explore The Ruins of Wat Banan Temple

-Phnom Banan, also known as Wat Banan, is located 22 kms / 13 miles south of the city center of Battambang.
+Wat Banan, also known as Phnom Banan, is located 22 km / 13 miles south of the city center of Battambang.

 5) Take a Cooking Class at Nary Kitchen